econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

 1. Simulation functions `SHALL` be paired with simulation commitment functions such that results can be applied during runtime, using the same logic as view function indexing functions.
-1. Price `SHALL` be indexed as a ratio of quote to base.
 1. Events `SHALL` include timestamps for chronological indexing.
 1. Events `SHALL` include information for fees charged, accumulated at the market and global level.